aethrox/cleansys/README.md

 3. **Act**: Choose to keep, move, archive, or delete
 4. **Confirm**: All destructive actions require explicit confirmation

+For a detailed, step-by-step walkthrough of prompts, actions, and the end-of-run summary format, see `docs/userflow.md`, which is the canonical reference for the interactive flow.

 ## Scope Limitations
 - Local files only (no cloud integration)
 - No automated deletions (user approval required)